e-v-o-l-v-e/local-content-share/README.md

 - Make plain text snippets available to view/share on any device in the local network
 - Upload files and make them available to view/download on any device in the local network
 - Access content through a clean, modern interface with dark mode support that looks good on mobile too
-- Pure HTTP API, i.e., *no use of websockets* - this is a good thing as it means *no external communications needed*
+- Pure HTTP API, i.e., *no use of websockets* - this is a good thing because it means *no external communications needed*
-- Available as a PWA (so it shows as an icon in mobile home screens)
+- Frontend is available as a PWA (so it shows as an app with an icon on the mobile home screens)
-- Rename snippets of files uploaded to easily find them in the UI
+- Rename text snippets and files uploaded to easily find them in the UI
+- Edit text snippets to modify their content as needed
+- Multi-file drag-n-drop (drop into the text area) support for uploading files
 - Available as a binary for MacOS, Windows, and Linux for both x86-64 and ARM64 architectures
-- Multi-arch (x86-64 and ARM64) Docker image that works well with reverse proxies
+- Multi-arch (x86-64 and ARM64) Docker image for homelab deployments
+- Application that works well with reverse proxies in the mix (tested with Cloudflare tunnels and Nginx Proxy Manager)

 > [!NOTE]
 > This application is meant to be deployed within your homelab only.
 There is no authentication mechanism implemented.
+If you are exposing to the public, ensure there is authentication fronting it and non-destructive users using it.

 ## Screenshots